Los Alamos, New Mexico: Education

-Los Alamos Public Schools provides public Kindergarten through High School education (5 elementary schools, 1 middle school, and 1 high school: Los Alamos High School).
-The graduation rate, as of March 6, 2021, is 99.3%, in comparison to New Mexico's 76.9% rate and America's average rate of 85%.
+Los Alamos Public Schools provides public Kindergarten through high school education (5 elementary schools, 1 middle school, and 1 high school: Los Alamos High School).
+The graduation rate, as of 2021, is 93.3%, in comparison to New Mexico's 76.9% rate and America's average rate of 85%.

-The University of New Mexico also has a branch campus in Los Alamos.
+The University of New Mexico has a branch campus in Los Alamos.

 Economy

 Los Alamos is the fifth-fastest-growing city in New Mexico, after Albuquerque, Rio Rancho, Las Cruces, and Ruidoso.

 Income and poverty

 The median household income in Los Alamos is $98,458, and per capita income is $54,067.
 Income is significantly higher than the rest of New Mexico.
-Los Alamos has the highest millionaire concentration of any US city, with 12.4 percent of households having at least $1 million in assets.
+Los Alamos has the highest millionaire concentration of any US city, with 12.4% of households having at least $1 million in assets.
 This is a result of chemists, engineers, and physicists working at LANL since the Manhattan Project.
-Only 6.6% of people are below the poverty line; one-third the rate of New Mexico.
-As of January 2015, there were zero homeless individuals.
+Only 6.6% of people are below the poverty line, one-third the rate of New Mexico.
+As of 2015, there were no homeless people.